The hospitalist cares for you while you are in the hospital, and is in regular contact with your primary care doctor

 How does it work?

-When you are discharged from AMC, the Hospitalist will contact your primary care physician with a detailed report on your condition.
+When you are discharged from Adirondack Medical Center, the hospitalist will contact your primary care physician with a detailed report on your condition.

 Upon discharge, your primary care physician will then resume responsibility for your care.

 There are a variety of benefits for the patient, physicians and hospital associated with a hospitalist program.

 In most cases, the patient's length of stay in the hospital can be shortened due to the immediate availability of the hospitalist on staff during the day.